Skip to main content

 Exogenous Growth Hormone and Systemic Feedback

-Traditional growth hormone replacement, through the administration of hormone (rhGH), introduces supraphysiological, continuous levels of GH into the systemic circulation.
+Traditional growth hormone replacement, through the administration of recombinant human growth hormone (rhGH), introduces supraphysiological, continuous levels of GH into the systemic circulation.
 This direct exogenous input immediately elevates circulating GH and subsequently IGF-1 levels.
 While effective in addressing overt GH deficiency, this approach inherently bypasses the nuanced regulatory feedback loops of the hypothalamic-pituitary-somatotropic axis.

 The continuous presence of high GH levels can lead to negative feedback inhibition on endogenous GHRH and GHRP secretion, potentially suppressing the pituitary’s intrinsic capacity for GH production over time.
 Furthermore, sustained high levels of GH can influence peripheral receptor sensitivity, potentially leading to a downregulation of GH receptors.

-This continuous rather than pulsatile stimulation can also affect downstream metabolic pathways, with implications for and glucose homeostasis.
+This continuous rather than pulsatile stimulation can also affect downstream metabolic pathways, with implications for insulin sensitivity and glucose homeostasis.
 While rhGH is bio-identical to endogenous GH, its administration pattern diverges from the body’s natural secretory rhythm, a factor with long-term physiological implications.

 Comparative Physiological Impact on Metabolic Function